-After your doctor asks questions regarding your health history, menstrual cycle and sexual habits, you'll undergo a general physical examination.
-This includes a regular gynecological examination.
+You may have a general physical exam.
+This includes a regular gynecological exam.
 Specific fertility tests may include:

 Treatments and drugs

-Treatment of infertility depends on the cause, how long you've been infertile, your age and your partner’s age, and many personal preferences.
+Treatment of infertility depends on the cause, how long you've been infertile, your age and your partner's age, and many personal preferences.
 Some causes of infertility can't be corrected.
-However, a woman can still become pregnant with assisted reproductive technology or other procedures to restore fertility.
+However, a woman may still become pregnant with assisted reproductive technology.
+Infertility treatment involves significant financial, physical, psychological and time commitment.

 Treatment for men

 Assisted reproductive technology

 In vitro fertilization (IVF) is the most common ART technique.
 IVF involves stimulating and retrieving multiple mature eggs from a woman, fertilizing them with a man's sperm in a dish in a lab, and implanting the embryos in the uterus three to five days after fertilization.

 Each year thousands of babies are born in the United States as a result of ART.
 The success rate of ART is lower after age 35.

 Other techniques are sometimes used in an IVF cycle, such as: